Wednesday 24 July 2024

 Innovation and research are key components of this budget, with substantial funds allocated to foster a culture of creativity and technological advancement.
 Next-generation reforms, including a new economic policy framework, new tax levies, and easing of tax compliance, have been thoughtfully implemented.
 These measures aim to improve overall productivity, creating a more efficient and competitive economy.

-Gopal Krishna Agarwal is national spokesperson of the Bharatiya Janata Party on economic affairs.
+Gopal Krishna Agarwal is the National spokesperson of the Bharatiya Janata Party on economic affairs.

 Saturday 6 July 2024